Reinforcement Learning Use Cases in Business

 Challenges and Future Directions

 Safety and ethical considerations are paramount, especially in applications like autonomous driving and healthcare.
 Ensuring that RL algorithms make safe and ethical decisions is critical for wider adoption.
+Nobody wants an agent that maximizes reward at the expense of safety.

 Conclusion